0xZ0F/Z0FCourse_ReverseEngineering/0x400-BasicReversing/0x404-Loops.md

 ## While Loops
 Here is a program that is functionally the same as the previous one, except this one is a while loop.

 <p align="center">
   <img src="[ignore]/WhileLoop.png">
 </p>

 As you can see, the while loop is the same as the for loop.

-## Do While Loops
+## Do-While Loops
-Do while loops are not used very often by most developers, but compilers generate them constantly.
-Do while loops are while loops except for the code inside of the while loop is run at least once.
+Do-while loops are not used very often by most developers, but compilers generate them constantly.
+Do-while loops are while loops except for the code inside of the while loop is run at least once.
 Most developers make loops that do exactly this even though they may not define them as such.
-Both the while loop and for loop examples given previously could be done with do while loops.
-In an attempt to improve performance many compilers will use do while loops instead of for loops or while loops.
+Both the while loop and for loop examples given previously could be done with do-while loops.
+In an attempt to improve performance many compilers will use do-while loops instead of for loops or while loops.
 This is because they can eliminate one comparison and jump from the loop.
-If you ever use a decompiler you will mostly see them showing loops as do while loops, this is why.
+If you ever use a decompiler you will mostly see them showing loops as do-while loops, this is why.